TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 15/Numbers 15.34.md

 ---

-And they put him in ward, because it had not been declared what should be done to him.
+They put him in custody, because it had not been declared what should be done to him.